epic-hacks/epic-hacks-surviv.io/README.md

+# Rolling out an update within one hour.
+Stay tuned
 # Premium Surviv Cheats (DOWNLOAD AVAILABLE)

 🎁 🥺 We are giving the _Premium_ EPIC-account for everyone until May 27! 🥺 🎁